The Difference Between Coaching, Teaching, And Consulting (And When You Need What)

 When to enroll in a course that will teach you a new skill

-Teaching is best utilized when you’re in the beginning stages of building your business.
+Teaching is best utilized when you’re in the beginning stages of building your business or you’re implementing something new.
 You can also decide to get just enough working knowledge on a certain subject so you can enlist other members of your team or hire new employees to help you implement the new strategy or tool.

 I always encourage business owners to step away from learning how to do new things as soon as they can and rather hire existing experts in a particular area.
 This allows entrepreneurs to continue to focus on the areas where they shine and bring the most value to their business, saves money, and frees up more time in the long run.